You may hear that to clear the DNS cache many times.

 Are you migrating your website to a different host or transferring your domain to a new domain registrar.
 Then you have to change your DNS settings and point them to the new location.

-It takes some time for changes to propagate across the internet after you apply the changes to your domain settings.
+It takes some time for changes to propagate across the internet after applying the changes to your domain settings.

-This changes could take anywhere between a few minutes to a few hours; sometimes more than a day.
+These changes could take anywhere between a few minutes to a few hours, sometimes more than a day.

-During this period, your domain may point to the old and new location interchangeably.
-This differences will depend on your geographic location and the DNS servers your browser asks for DNS details.
+During this period, your domain may point to the old and new locations interchangeably.
+These differences will depend on your geographic location and the DNS servers your browser asks for DNS details.

-Online tools like whatsmydns.net will help you to check the current status of DNS propagation after the changes made to your domain’s records.
+Online tools like whatsmydns.net will help you check the current DNS propagation status after the changes made to your domain’s records.

-Enter your domain name, and whatsmydns.net will fetch DNS values from various geographic locations spread around the globe.
+Enter your domain name, and whatsmydns.net will fetch DNS values from various geographic locations spread worldwide.

 Do you see all locations lists the same IP address with a green checkmark?
 It means the DNS settings you updated are now propagated all over the internet.

 I hope this article helped you learn how to clear your DNS cache on different devices quickly.